voorhoede/.github/profile/readme.md

 Part of our sharing effort are our [open source projects](https://github.com/orgs/voorhoede/repositories?q=open-source) and our [blog posts](https://www.voorhoede.nl/en/blog/).
 We also love to [contribute to the open source projects](https://opencollective.com/devoorhoede) we depend on daily.

 ### 🗺️ B Corp in progress
-We working very hard to become a B Corp certified company.
+We are working very hard to become a B Corp certified company.
 With this certificate we want to give direction to making our organization more sustainable and more social.
 B Corp is an international quality mark for profitable companies where people and the environment are central to doing business.